ninech/octo_keeper/README.md

     $ octo-keeper teams apply --org ninech 12345 pull

+Start the webhook server to receive github webhooks:

+    $ octo-keeper webhook start --config config.yml

+Now you can enter the following webhook at Github.com: https://<hostname>/

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.